 For no particular reason, I've never really worn gloves to wash the dishes.
 I guess my mom never did, so I didn't get into the habit, and it's hard to change habits!
 But my friends who cook a lot — and clean a lot of dishes — always wear them.
 Every time they do a dish!
-I mean, I've pulled out my gloves for Thanksgiving dinner, but that's about it.
+I mean, I guess I've pulled out a pair for Thanksgiving dinner clean up, but that's about it.
 Anyways, I started to wonder if there was something there.

 The team at Casabella graciously sent a few pairs of pink Waterblock gloves to help me figure out what the deal was.
 They are quite cute, a fun color, and soft on the inside.
 And they have these smart cuffs that catch the water.
 My daughters love them; they think they're evening gloves.
 We had an epic dress-up sesh.
 Then I got to work.